chrisdone-archive/intero/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what you want to happen.

+If you are able to implement said feature, **please say this**.
+Features that the maintainers don't feel like implementing **won't be implemented.**

 **Alternatives**

 A clear and concise description of any alternative solutions or features you've considered.